 Documenting Upgrades and Major Systems

 Appraisers use specific forms that prioritize the age and condition of your home’s major systems.
 Create a clear “Improvements List” that highlights high-value items like the age of the roof, the SEER rating of your HVAC unit, and the date of any kitchen or bath remodels.
 For maximum impact, format this list with the project name, the year completed, and the approximate cost.
 If you’ve done hidden renovations, such as upgraded electrical wiring or new attic insulation, provide “before and after” photos.
+Ensuring these projects meet local standards is crucial for valuation; for instance, resources like swissbuild.co.uk provide guidance on building regulations to help homeowners confirm their work is fully compliant.
 This transparency helps the appraiser justify a higher condition rating in their final report.

 The Appraiser’s Package: Your Secret Weapon